DavidLaoM/Parameter-estimation-tutorial/README.md

 Parameter estimation sample codes for Enolase, van Heerden 2014 kinetics.
 2019/02/26
 David Lao-Martil

+Just a simple parameter estimation tutorial used for a tutorial.
+It uses the matlab optimization toolbox (MATLAB 9.3 or higher).

 The files contain a test dataset and the codes runned during the tutorial testdata    data required for all the files cheats1     simple lsqnonlin run